-The following things should be kept in mind while considering whether withdrawing is the best option.
+The following things should be kept in mind while considering whether withdrawing is the best option:

-Tuition and fees will not be adjusted for a withdrawal.
+Tuition and fees will not be adjusted for a withdrawal

-Students who fail to post regular attendance will be withdrawn from a course after 21 days of non-attendance, receive a "WA" grade and be subject to all effects of a regular withdraw.
+Students who fail to post regular attendance will be withdrawn from a course after 21 days of non-attendance, receive a "WA" grade and be subject to all effects of a regular withdrawal.
 See the Attendance Policy for more information.